 2Note that with tuning setups having multiple basebands, only the hardware LO1 and LO2, the requested frequencies may not appear in exactly the center channel in all the spws, because of the non-continuous coverage of LO2.
 Normally the tuning algorithm will use LO4 to compensate for this and re-center the lines.
 However in the widest bandwidth modes (FDM 1875 MHz and TDM) the spws cannot be shifted using LO4.
 Then the sum of the absolute frequency offsets in all basebands can be as much as 26.38 MHz for 4-baseband setups, giving a worst-case average baseband offset of 6.6 MHz; this is considered small compared with the bandwidth (and the frequency labelling will still be correct).
-See section B.2 and "ALMA LO System Setup Algorithms" (Scott, 2009) for more details.
+See Section B.2 and "ALMA LO System Setup Algorithms" (Scott, 2009) for more details.

-Cycle 6 has similar restrictions on the spectral setups and tuning as Cycle 5 (see Table 6.2 in Section 6.9), except for Band 6, where the lower end of the IF tuning range has been extended down to 4.5 GHz.
-The main limits are that the edges of the 2 GHz-wide basebands cannot lie outside the receiver tuning range listed in Table 4.1, and the edges of the (untruncated) spectral windows cannot lie outside the individual 2 GHz-wide basebands.
-The settings of each baseband in the correlator are independent, so the bandwidth, resolution and correlator mode as well as the value of LO4 can be different for each baseband.
-For example, it is possible to have a 58 MHz-wide spws centered on a particular line in baseband 1, and simultaneously use a broadband time division multiplexing mode (or TDM mode - see correlator chapter) for all the other basebands.
-It is possible to have multiple FDM spectral windows within each baseband, described in Section 6.3.2 below; however, currently the underlying resolution of all spws within the same baseband has to be equal.
-The spectral setups of the ACA Correlator and the 64-input Correlator are - to the end user - effectively the same, with the ACA Correlator having the same allowable spectral functions as the 64-input Correlator.
+MHz-wide spws centered on a particular line in baseband 1, and simultaneously use a broadband time division multiplexing mode (or TDM mode - see Chapter 5) for all the other basebands.
+It is possible to have multiple FDM spws within each baseband, described in Section 6.3.2 below; however, currently the underlying resolution of all spws within the same baseband has to be equal.
+Different spectral averaging is allowed however within the spws.
+The spectral setups of the ACA Correlator and the 64-input Correlator are - to the user - effectively the same, with the ACA Correlator having the same allowable spectral functions as the 64-input Correlator.